dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Overview.md

 ## Snippets

-HBuilderX supports custom code blocks, which can be expanded in the menu [Tool - Snippets Setting].
+HBuilderX supports customized snippets, which can be expanded in the menu [Tool - Snippets Setting].
-The code block data format is compatible with vscode, and has expanded more rich settings.
+These snippets are compatible with vscode and expanded with more settings.
 Great help to improve development efficiency.

 <a href="/Tutorial/Language/Snippets">Custom Snippets tutorial</a>